cvl-umass/compsci670-fall-2024/_pages/project.md

 ## Final Project Report and Poster Presentation

 ### Final Project Report
 Teams will extend their midpoint project reports to include the final results, an analysis of those results, and the overall conclusions drawn from the project.
 Additionally, the project description, related work, and dataset and compute requirements sections should be finalized to reflect the full scope and refinement of the project.
+Submissions cannot exceed 8-pages, excluding references.

 The final report should include the following: